StatEngine/se-documenation/docs/onboarding.md

 - Real-time analysis and daily workflows

 ##### Cons
-- Personnel information generally not available.
-Employees cannot track exposures as easily
+- Personnel information is generally not available.
+Employees can still track exposures, but will need to manually assign themselves to apparatus
-- Incident type is based on the dispatch time and not the final disposition
+- Optional time fields, such as water on fire, command established, etc generally not available
-- Optional time fields, such as water on fire, command established, etc not available
+- Post Incident information, such as casualities, loss, not available

 <hr>